juandpinto/thesis-manuscript/source/13_results.md

 ### Methodological challenges

 One of the more obvious issues of this project is the use of a corpus of movie subtitles as substitute for a corpus of true conversational language.
-This issue in a way forms the backbone of the CHVL, and it is at the heart of what this project is all about.
+This issue in a way forms the backbone of the FDOSH, and it is at the heart of what this project is all about.
 Though I discuss several points related to this in the *Background* section of this thesis, I will here discuss some of its implications for future work.

 #### Ideal vs. practical corpora